-A: No-open ground fires are prohibited everywhere in the backcountry.
-Self-contained stoves are allowed.
+A: No. Campfires are prohibited in the wilderness.
+Self-contained cook stoves are allowed.

 Q: Should I take any precautions with my food?

-A: Food should be suspended out of reach of raccoons (about 8' from ground and trees).
+A: Food & trash should be suspended out of reach of raccoons (about 8' from ground and trees).
 Rope must be removed when leaving site.

-Q: Is the water potable in the backcountry?
+Q: Is the water potable in the wilderness?

-A: Water is untreated in backcountry, even from pumps and faucets.
-Boiling, adding iodine or filtering are acceptable methods of treating water.
+A: Water is untreated at all wilderness campgrounds, even from pumps and faucets.
+Boiling, adding iodine, UV light or filtering are acceptable methods of treating water.
 Treated water is available from the faucet located at the right side of the Plum Orchard mansion.

-A: No restrooms are available in the back country.
-Latrines should be dug about 6" deep and at least 50 yards from campground and all water sources.
+A: No restrooms are available in the wilderness.
+"Cat Holes" should be dug about 6" deep and at least 50 yards from campground and all water sources.
 Bury all human waste products.
 Pack out toilet paper.
 Dishes should also be cleaned at least 50 yards from campground and water sources to prevent contamination.

 Q: What programs or tours are available?